mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches Sector Systems/Jewell Subsector Systems/Louzy.md

 Nevertheless, Louzy was indeed colonized and the colonies grew rapidly.
 The world proved to be rich in mineral resources and enjoyed something of a ‘gold rush’ in the mid 600s as the sector’s industrial base was hugely expanded to meet the needs of the Fleet Asset Replacement Program.
 FARP was implemented in several sectors that had lost a large proportion of their naval assets in the Civil War or as reinforcements sent to the Marches to fight the Zhodani.

 At that time, the Imperial Navy was facing a crisis.
 Its strength had been built up steadily, literally over centuries.
 The massive losses of the Frontier Wars and, more importantly, the Civil War meant a large percentage of the fleet needed replacing and fast.
 System defence assets also required replacement in heavily fought-over systems.
-Crash-building programmes covered the worst of the deficit within a couple of decades but this created a second crisis as ships suffered block obsolescence, all needing replacement at once rather than over time.
+Crash-building programs covered the worst of the deficit within a couple of decades but this created a second crisis as ships suffered block obsolescence, all needing replacement at once rather than over time.

 All this meant there was a massive need for mineral resources in the coreward end of the Marches and significantly at the military shipyards of neighboring Efate.
 Huge extraction and ore processing operations were rapidly set up, along with towns for workers and associated secondary and tertiary industries.